sarasazevedo/FEUP_LCOM/README.md

 # Computer Laboratory
 Exercises and project of the UC Computer Laboratory.

-LEIC, Year 2, Semester 2.
+# Project "Agalag"
+The project is a replica of the arcade game Galaga.

 Done by:
 - João Sousa
 - Mariana Azevedo